 Every year, salary.com updates a “Mom Salary.”
 This calculates the base and overtime salary for all the different functions that a mother performs.
 In 2016, these were the “salaries” of a stay-at-home and working mother:

 You can also find an infographic and breakdown of all the different functions that a mother performs at salary.com.

 Insure.com has a different take.
 According to their Mother’s Day Index, the value of all the functions that a mother performs is roughly $67,000 per year.

 Of course, many supportive spouses are fathers.
-To that end, Salary.com has put together infographics for the economic values of stay-at-home and working dads as well.
-However, the last update I could find was from 2012, for what it’s worth.
+To that end, salary.com has put together infographics for the economic values of stay-at-home and working dads as well.

 Is FSGLI Enough for Your Needs?

 Only you can answer that question.
 While it may be an affordable option, it’s not portable – you can’t take it with you when you leave the military.
 You can convert it to a commercial life insurance policy at that point.
 But you will be under the gun to make the decision at a time when you may have other priorities.
 You may find it better to obtain an affordable term life insurance policy now and lock in premiums for the next 10, 20 or 30 years.

 Buying a commercial term life insurance policy at a young age gives you cost certainty and the knowledge you will have a sufficient life insurance policy that will provide for your family in the event of an untimely death, and you will have a policy that you can keep after leaving the military.

 FSGLI is a great program.
 But it might not be enough for your family.

 This doesn’t address every insurance detail.
 However, it does cover one important fact: FSGLI probably isn’t enough insurance for many military families.
 Once you factor in the economic impact of lost income, potentially lost future service member income and the cost of replacing all the things a supportive spouse brings to the table, $100,000 doesn’t go that far, does it?